(vye GA ba trin)

 • Suicidal ideation: Pooled analysis of trials involving various antiepileptics (regardless of indication) showed an increased risk of suicidal thoughts/behavior (incidence rate: 0.43% treated patients compared to 0.24% of patients receiving placebo); risk observed as early as 1 week after initiation and continued through duration of trials (most trials ≤24 weeks).
 Monitor all patients for notable changes in behavior that might indicate suicidal thoughts or depression; notify healthcare provider immediately if symptoms occur.

 • Vision loss: [US Boxed Warning]: Vigabatrin causes permanent vision loss in infants, children, and adults.
-Due to the risk of vision loss and because vigabatrin, provides an observable symptomatic benefit when it is effective, the patient who fails to show substantial clinical benefit within a short period of time after initiation of treatment (2-4 weeks for infantile spasms; <3 months for refractory complex partial seizures), should be withdrawn from therapy.
+Due to the risk of vision loss and because vigabatrin, provides an observable symptomatic benefit when it is effective, the patient who fails to show substantial clinical benefit within a short period of time after initiation of treatment (2 to 4 weeks for infantile spasms; <3 months for refractory complex partial seizures), should be withdrawn from therapy.
 If in the clinical judgment of the prescriber evidence of treatment failure becomes obvious earlier in treatment, vigabatrin should be discontinued at that time.
 Patient response to and continued need for treatment should be periodically assessed.
 The onset of vision loss is unpredictable, and can occur within weeks of starting treatment or sooner, or at any time during treatment, even after months or years.
 The risk of vision loss increases with increasing dose and cumulative exposure, but there is no dose or exposure known to be free of risk of vision loss.
 It is possible that vision loss can worsen despite discontinuation.
 Assessment of vision loss is difficult in children and the frequency and extent of vision loss in infants and children is poorly characterized.
 Most data are available in adult patients.
 Vigabatrin causes permanent bilateral concentric visual field constriction in >30% of patients ranging in severity from mild to severe, including tunnel vision to within 10 degrees of visual fixation, and can result in disability.
 In some cases, vigabatrin can damage the central retina and may decrease visual acuity.
-In infants and children, symptoms of vision loss are unlikely to be recognized by the parent or caregiver before loss is severe.
-Vision loss of milder severity, although potentially unrecognized by the parent or caregiver, may still adversely affect function.
-Vision should be assessed to the extent possible at baseline (no later than 4 weeks after initiation), at least every 3 months during therapy and at 3-6 months after discontinuation.
+Symptoms of vision loss are unlikely to be recognized by the patient or caregiver before loss is severe.
+Vision loss of milder severity, although potentially unrecognized by the patient or caregiver, may still adversely affect function.
+Vision should be assessed to the extent possible at baseline (no later than 4 weeks after initiation), at least every 3 months during therapy and at 3 to 6 months after discontinuation.
 Once detected, vision loss is not reversible; even with frequent monitoring, it is expected that some patients will develop severe vision loss.
+In patients who cannot be tested, treatment may continue according to clinical judgement, with appropriate patient counseling.
 Vigabatrin should not be used in patients with, or at high risk of, other types of irreversible vision loss unless the benefits of treatment clearly outweigh the risks.
 The interaction of other types of irreversible vision damage with vision damage from vigabatrin has not been well-characterized, but is likely adverse.
 Vigabatrin should not be used with other drugs associated with serious adverse ophthalmic effects such as retinopathy or glaucoma unless the benefits clearly outweigh the risks.
 The lowest dose and shortest exposure should be used that is consistent with clinical objectives.
 The possibility that vision loss from vigabatrin may be more common, more severe or have more severe functional consequences in infants and children than in adults cannot be excluded.

 • Weight gain: Use has been associated with an average weight gain of 3.5 kg in adults and ≥7% of baseline body weight in pediatric patients.